idispatch75/mythic-gme-adventures/docs/user_manual.md

 - `name`: the text displayed in the application.
 	Mandatory if you create a new table, optional if you customize or translate.
 - `order`: the display order in the list.
 It overrides the alphabetical order.
 	It is optional and can be customized.
+- `characterTrait`: determines whether the table should be shown when rolling the traits in the Notes of a Character.
+	It is optional and can be customized.
 - `entries`: the entries in the table.
 Mandatory if you create a new table, optional if you customize or translate.